 Request Data

-Each year, hundreds of organizations request or engage their suppliers, portfolios, and other stakeholders to report key environmental data, by disclosing through CDP.
+Each year, hundreds of organizations request or engage their suppliers, portfolios, members, signatories, and other stakeholders to report key environmental data, by disclosing through CDP.

 These requesters can include: